jose-donato/docs/content/terminal/features/stocks/load.md

 ## load

-### Description:
+### Description

 Load stock ticker to perform analysis on.
 When the data source is syf', an Indian ticker can be loaded by using '.NS' at the end, e.g. 'SBIN.NS'.
-See available market in https://help.yahoo.com/kb/exchanges-data-providers-yahoo-finance-sln2310.html.
+See available market in <https://help.yahoo.com/kb/exchanges-data-providers-yahoo-finance-sln2310.html>.

-### Usage:
+### Usage

 ```python
 usage: load -t TICKER [-s START] [-e END] [-i {1,5,15,30,60}] [-p] [-f FILEPATH] [-m] [-w] [-r {ytd,1y,2y,5y,6m}]
 ```